 So, while shea butter is rated as non-comedogenic, it certainly has the ability to clog pores because of its high concentration of oleic acid.
 It’s also been found that oleic acid can cause certain acne-causing bacteria to grow.
 Additionally, it has been found that linoleic acid can actually treat clogged pores and acne.

 Even if you are using other kinds of shea butter like raw, organic, yellow, refined or unrefined, it will still have relatively the same composition.

-So, does shea butter clog pores?
+So, does shea butter clog pores on face?
 The bottom line is yes, shea butter can clog pores and hair follicles.
 But does that mean shea butter won’t work for you?
 Absolutely not!
 Many people with oily and acne prone skin can use shea butter with no problems.

 How To Avoid Clogged Pores

 To avoid clogged pores, it’s important to patch test products so that in case you do have a reaction, it’s only on a small part of your face, instead of having clogged pores or acne all over.